- 6.6.1 Find the parametric representations of a cylinder, a cone, and a sphere.

 Compute where and N is an outward normal vector S, where S is the union of two squares and

-Compute where and N is an upward pointing normal vector S, where S is the triangular region cut off from plane by the positive coordinate axes.
+Compute where and N is an upward pointing normal vector, where S is the triangular region of the plane in the first octant.

 Compute where and N is an outward normal vector S, where S is the surface of sphere